Shayne-Falco/3-compartment-maturation/README.txt

 		- Julia Programming Language Youtube
 - Intro To Computational Thinking
 	- Following along to MIT Computational Thinking Spring 2021 on Julia YouTube
+- GRACE
+	- Folder for raw images and Inkscape images for publication and presentation
+- ParameterAnalysis
+	- Exploratory parameter analysis of the parameter sets found by TD search